jakubk3697/nextjs_playground/README.md

-### This is a repository containing working projects and other programming exercises
+### This is a repository containing working drafts and other programming exercises